Season 1 spoilers unmarked

 - Sensitive Guy and Manly Man: Played for laughs.
 In an episode, Max, Dr. Berkowitz and Schneider are all together with the family, Max outdoes every other guy in the house with his masculine looks, making Lydia say he is the only actual man in the house, with the other two take offense on.

-- Tall, Dark, and Handsome: Specially tall.
-He is one head taller than everyone else introduced so far.
-Outside of that he is an incredibly handsome man.
+- Tall, Dark, and Handsome: Specifically tall.
+He is noticeably taller than everyone else introduced so far.
+Outside of that he is an incredibly handsome man with dark hair.

 Other Family Members